dharmab/hive/README.md

 `config.yml` may contain the following configuration, with **bold** configuration options being mandatory and all others being optional.

+- orchestrator: What software to use to manage the services.
+Only 'swarm' is supported for now.
+Default: 'swarm'
 - services: List of definitions of services to run.
 Default: empty list.
   - **name**: Name of the Docker Swarm service this dictionary defines.
   - **image**: Docker image that the service will run.